 For this recipe, I kept the sauce mild, but it's easy to heat things up.
 Jerk traditionally has some serious eat owing to habanero peppers being the base ingredient.
 For the jerk seasoning/flavor in this sauce, I used a mild jerk paste (Walkerswood brand) which you can find in any grocery store.
 Grace brand is another good one.
 The mild version is about a 2 on a 10 point heat scale.

 Making Jerk BBQ Sauce

-If you make this delicious jerk bbq sauce recipe and use it in a dish please come back and leave me a comment below with your feedback.
+If you make this delicious doctored up store-bought bbq sauce recipe and use it in a dish please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 - 1 bottle BBQ sauce